-Scholarship Criteria Assistant Professor Associate Professor Professor Assistant Professor Successful Engagement in Scholarship Engages in the process of inquiry.
+Scholarship Criteria Assistant Professor Associate Professor Professor Successful Engagement in Scholarship Consistent Accomplishment in Sustained Success in Scholarship Engages in the process of inquiry.
 Identifies researchable questions.
 Conducts inquiry individually and/or collaboratively.
 Publishes in peer reviewed venues.
 When the scholarship takes alternative forms, the applicant shall be responsible to communicate to the committee evidence of peer review and dissemination.
 Disseminates scholarship through presentations at conferences and workshops etc. Reviews textbooks or journals.
 Provides evidence of continued education relevant to scholarship.
 Continues to obtain external funding.
-Develops a program of Scholarship, Eengages successfully -in Scholarship- and assumes role of principal investigator.
-Is recognized as a leader at the provincial level.
-Associate Professor Consistent Accomplishment in Scholarship Demonstrates record of focused scholarship.
+Develops a program of Scholarship, Eengages Scholarship Demonstrates record of focused scholarship.
 Assists faculty in scholarship development.
 Seeks opportunities to serve on Post-Graduate committees.
 Works collaboratively to advance scholarship.
 Consistently obtains external funding for scholarship.
 Disseminates scholarly work through presentations at regional and national level.
 Publishes in peer reviewed journals or in books or monographs.
-Demonstrates consistent accomplishment in scholarship.
-Is recognized as a leader at the national level.
-Sustained Success in Scholarship Demonstrates a program of scholarship.
+Demonstrates consistent accomplishment in Demonstrates a program of scholarship.
 Serves on editorial boards and scholarship review committees.
 Publishes in national and international peer reviewed journals or books or monographs.
 Mentors faculty and/or colleagues in the development of scholarship.
 Demonstrates national and international recognition for scholarship.
 Assumes the role of Principal Investigator in scholarship.
 Demonstrates sustained and outstanding success in scholarship.
-Is recognized as a leader at the international level.
+Is recognized as a leader at the international level. successfully -in Scholarship- and assumes role of principal investigator.
+Is recognized as a leader at the provincial level. scholarship.Is recognized as a leader at the national level.
 Consistently obtains external funding for scholarship.